What is a jumbo loan?

 Jumbo loan credit score

 Because of the larger loan amount, the credit eligibility requirements can be more rigorous.
-Lenders usually extend jumbo mortgages to highly qualified consumers.
+Lenders usually extend jumbo mortgage loans to highly qualified consumers.
 It should come as no surprise that your credit score will play a pivotal role in the jumbo loan picture.
 You’ll probably need a minimum score of 700.
 However, for larger loan amounts, be prepared for lenders to expect even more.
-They need to be sure you’re a safe bet for such a significant financial commitment.
+They need to be sure you’re a qualified borrower for such a significant financial commitment.

 Jumbo loan DTI